ViruSs51/CC-Drone/README.md

 # CC-Drone
-This repository is about a project that enables controlling Tello drones through hand gestures.
-It uses Google's MediaPipe for hand tracking and OpenCV for real-time video streaming from the camera.
+This project allows you to control Tello drones using hand gestures.
+It leverages Google's MediaPipe for hand tracking and OpenCV for real-time video streaming from the camera.

 ---
-## Installation:
+## Installation

 ### 1. Install Python
-Make sure you have the latest version of Python installed.
-If it's not installed, download it from the official website: [Python Downloads](https://www.python.org/downloads/).
+Ensure you have the latest version of Python installed.
+If not, download it from the official website: [Python Downloads](https://www.python.org/downloads/).
-During installation, check the **"Add Python to PATH"** option to be able to use Python from the command line.
+> *Recommendation:* During installation, check the **"Add Python to PATH"** option to make Python accessible from the command line.

-### 2. Download the repository from GitHub
+### 2. Clone the repository
-Clone the repository using the command:
+Download the project using Git:
 ```bash
 git clone https://github.com/ViruSs51/CC-Drone.git
 ```
-Replace `https://github.com/ViruSs51/CC-Drone.git` with the actual repository link.

 If you don't have Git installed, you can manually download the repository as a `.zip` file from GitHub and extract it into a folder.

-### 3. Create a virtual environment
+### 3. Create and activate a virtual environment
-Navigate to the project folder in the terminal:
+Navigate to the project folder:
 ```bash
 cd CC-Drone
 ```
-Create a virtual environment using the command:
+Create a virtual environment:
 ```bash
 python -m venv venv
 ```
 Activate the virtual environment:
 - **On Windows**:
   ```bash
   venv\Scripts\activate